magedmahmoudadel/reactnd-project-myreads-starter/README.md

 # MyReads Project

+## To Run the Project:

+- Open your console and cd into the project folder.
+- Type 'npm install' and wait for it to finish.
+- Type 'npm start' and the project should start in your default browser after a few seconds.

 ## Introduction:

 - This is the "MyReads" React app for udacity's react course.
 It contains 2 pages, the first simulates a library containing 3 shelves (Currently Reading, Want to Read, Read).
 The second is a search page wich searches the backend for books according to a query provided by the user (only certain search terms provided by udacity will work on this project).